ringo/ringojs/README.md

 Learning more
 -------------

-If you have questions visit <http://ringojs.org/> or join the RingoJS mailing list at <http://groups.google.com/group/ringojs>.
+If you have questions visit <http://ringojs.org/> or join the mailing list at <http://groups.google.com/group/ringojs>.